nim-works/cps/tutorial/README.md

 The latest greatest CPS can be found at https://github.com/nim-works/cps/

-If you are not familiar with the concept of CPS I recomment first reading up a bit on the background: https://github.com/zevv/cpsdoc
+If you are not familiar with the concept of CPS I recommend first reading up a bit on the background: https://github.com/nim-works/cps/blob/master/docs/README.md

 ## Table of contents